 Virginia Population Projections

-Under contract with the Virginia Employment Commission, the Demographics & Workforce Group produced detailed population projections for 2020, 2030, and 2040 for Virginia, its 134 localities and 22 Planning District Commissions (PDCs) and total population projections for large towns (population 5,000 or more in the 2010 census).
+Under contract with the Virginia Employment Commission, the Demographics Research Group produced detailed population projections for 2020, 2030, and 2040 for Virginia, its 134 localities and 22 Planning District Commissions (PDCs) and total population projections for large towns (population 5,000 or more in the 2010 census).

 Projections by Locality, PDC, and Towns